-Your nose is stuffy, your throat is sore and your body aches.
-Do you know if it’s the common cold or the dreaded flu virus?
+Your nose is stuffy, your throat is sore, you sneeze non-stop, and your body aches.
+How do you know if you have the common cold or the dreaded flu virus?
 What’s the difference between the two anyway?

 Cold and Flu Prevention Tips